 Patient flow is attainable when healthcare facilities have the right tools for collaboration and measurement.

-Care Command Center gives healthcare institutions a needed operational tool.
-It easily "integrates with your existing systems to facilitate a collaborative environment focused on efficiency, experience and quality.
+Care Command Center gives healthcare institutions a much-needed operational tool.
+It quickly "integrates with your existing systems to facilitate a collaborative environment focused on efficiency, experience, and quality.
 Care Command Center gives everyone in the care continuum the information they need to orient and act."

-The high visibility with clinician-facing boards allows staff and patients real-time awareness with a HIPAA compliant waiting room whiteboard.
+The high visibility of clinician-facing boards allows staff and patients real-time awareness with a HIPAA-compliant waiting room whiteboard.

-The "patient flow standard" (Standard LD.04.03.11) was published by the Joint Commission to help healthcare facilities manage its flow of patients throughout the hospital.
+The "patient flow standard" (Standard LD.04.03.11) was published by the Joint Commission to help healthcare facilities manage their patients' flow throughout the hospital.

-The 4-hour time frame referenced in the Standard is a guideline for hospitals to use as a reasonable goal in its boarding time - the time when a patient is held in the emergency department to the time they are admitted or transferred.
+The 4-hour time frame referenced in the Standard is a guideline for hospitals to use as a reasonable goal in their boarding time - when a patient is held in the emergency department to the time they are admitted or transferred.

 Hospitals measure and set goals for patient flow based on:

-- the throughput of areas where patients receive care treatment, and services (such as inpatient units, laboratory, and radiology)
+- Throughput of areas where patients receive care, treatment, and services (such as inpatient units, laboratory, and radiology).

-- The safety of areas where patients receive care, treatment and services
+- Safety of areas where patients receive care, treatment, and services.

-Using data will help hospitals manage any issues that could affect its emergency department, i.e. patient boarding, which can lead to patient harm and quality of care.
+Using data will help hospitals manage any issues affecting their emergency department, i.e., patient boarding, leading to patient harm, and quality of care.

-University of Utah Hospitals & Clinics was "experiencing long patient wait times prior to admission and patients being held in the ED or PACU for extended periods prior to admission."
+University of Utah Hospitals & Clinics was "experiencing long patient wait times before admission and patients being held in the ED or PACU for extended periods before admission."
 They wanted to improve the patient experience and remove inefficiencies.

-Teletracking helped to improve the access to quality care.
-The bed board process was manual.
-They assisted UUHC by providing as automated tool as a way to revise their patient flow system.
-This helped with customer and employee satisfaction and discharge rate.
-The system created transparency in bed availability, status of discharges or transfers, and incoming patients.
+Teletracking helps improve access to quality care.
+Teletracking assisted the University of Utah Hospital (UUHC) by providing an automated tool to revise its patient flow system.
+This helped increase customer and employee satisfaction and discharge rate.
+The system created transparency in bed availability, the status of discharges or transfers, and incoming patients.

-Modern Healthcare, a leader in healthcare business news, research & data moderated a webinar on the benefits and steps to improve UUHC's patient flow.
-The full discussion on automating patient flow consisted of the challenges they were facing and the results that followed.
+Modern Healthcare, a healthcare business news leader, research & data moderated a webinar on the benefits and steps to improve UUHC's patient flow.
+The entire discussion on automating patient flow consists of the challenges they were facing and the results.